 Ellen Chong, Louise’s granddaughter, with whom I have made acquaintance, was kind enough to send me these photos of her grandmother.
 She is sending me a copy of Lovett’s book, too.
 A Happy Day.

 I can’t wait for this day.
 The day I have short, wavy, silver hair.
 When I no longer feel the need to color away the roots of gray or worry if I need to have “work done.”

-When I can wear a formless dress and not care if the world thinks I am sexy or look good for my age.
+When I can wear a formless dress and not care if the world thinks I look good for my age.
 What would it mean if I were to look bad?

 It’s not that I don’t want to look beautiful.
 It’s not that Lovett was not beautiful.
 Just look at her.
 She is an extraordinary beauty.
 It’s that I want to spend my energy, my time on something else.